standardgalactic/epigenetic-gol-v1-wip/README.md

 or the output from running this project [here](https://github.com/ngaylinn/epigenetic-gol-v1-results).

-This algorithm is not yet particularly useful or scientifically informative.
-It's meant as an exploration of a wild idea, to justify [further exploration](#future-work)
+This algorithm is not yet particularly useful.
+It's meant as an exploration of a wild idea, to justify [further exploration](#future-work).
+It is now the basis for a scientific paper (not yet published) exploring evolvability.

 ## Game of Life